©Margaret Mitchell // Leah in the Backcourt

 Bio

 Margaret Mitchell is a documentary and portrait photographer who lives in Glasgow.
-Projects range from exploring communities and children’s worlds through to long-term documentation projects on environment, opportunity and social inequality.
+Work ranges from exploring communities and children’s worlds through to long-term projects on environment, opportunity and social inequality.
 The inner and lived worlds of others are central to her photography, which explores the intricacies and complexities of people’s lives.

 Work has been exhibited widely including Street Level Photoworks, Glasgow; the National Portrait Gallery, London; Festival Circulation(s) Paris; Somerset House, London; and the Scottish National Portrait Gallery, Edinburgh.
 Work from the two interlinked projects Family (1994) and In This Place (2016-7) entered the National Galleries of Scotland collection in 2017.